EarthScope/ispaq/README.md

 ## Install the Anaconda Environment

-[Anaconda](https://www.continuum.io/why-anaconda) is quickly becoming the *defacto* package manager for scientific applications written python or R.
-[Miniconda](http://conda.pydata.org/miniconda.html) is a trimmed down version of Anaconda that contains the bare necessities without loading a large list of data science packages up front.
+[Anaconda](https://www.continuum.io/why-anaconda) is quickly becoming the *defacto* package manager for scientific applications written python or R. [Miniconda](http://conda.pydata.org/miniconda.html) is a trimmed down version of Anaconda that contains the bare necessities without loading a large list of data science packages up front.
 With miniconda, you can set up a custom python environment with just the packages you need to run ISPAQ.

 Proceed to the [Miniconda](http://conda.pydata.org/miniconda.html) web site to find the installer for your operating system before proceeding with the instructions below.
 If you can run ```conda``` from the command line, then you know you have it successfully installed.

 By setting up a [conda virtual environment](http://conda.pydata.org/docs/using/envs.html), we assure that our ISPAQ installation is entirely separate from any other installed software.

-### Creating the ispaq environment for MacOSX, Linux, or Windows
+### Creating the ispaq environment for macOS or Linux
-(untested on Windows)

 You will go into the ispaq directory that you created with git, update miniconda, then create an environment specially for ispaq.
 You have to ```activate``` the ISPAQ environment whenever you perform installs, updates, or run ISPAQ.

 ```